d-dof/survey_in_m2/survey_in_m2.md

 <a name="oliver2018"> </a>[40] Avital Oliver, Augustus Odena, Colin A Raffel, Ekin Dogus Cubuk, and Ian Goodfellow.
 Realistic evaluation of deep semi-supervised learning algorithms.
 In *Advances in Neural Information Processing Systems*, pages 3235–3246, 2018.

 <a name="lee2013"> </a>[41] Dong-Hyun Lee.
 Pseudo-label: The simple and efficient semi-supervised learning method for deep neural networks.
 In Workshop on challenges in representation learning, ICML, volume 3, page 2, 2013.

+<a name="blum1998"> </a>[42] Avrim Blum and Tom Mitchell.
+Combining labeled and unlabeled data with co-training.
+In *Proceedings of the 11th Annual Conference on Computational Learning Theory*, pages 92–100, 1998.

+<a name="bennett1999"> </a>[43] Kristin P Bennett and Ayhan Demiriz.
+Semi-supervised support vector machines.
+In *Advances in Neural Information Processing Systems*, pages 368–374, 1999.